AashaiAvadhani1/Karna2.0/README.md

 #### RAG pipeline using LangChain, Gemini pro, Faiss
-This is a simple RAG pipeline that can talk with PDF files and Web pages.
-The pipeline has been deployed using Streamlit.
+This is Karna, the first every automated Privacy Risk Assessment Tool that reads code and understands privacy risks to your company.

 ![Streamlit UI](static/rag_UI.png)